 The smell of drying algae

-These algae, red or green, have no leaves and look like small, soft branches.
-Their growth cycle is fast: it takes about 45 days to harvest new shoots.
+These algae, red or green, have no leaves and look like small soft branches.
+Their growth cycle is rapid: it takes about 45 days to harvest new shoots.

-They are piled up in the bottom of the boats and transported on the beach in bamboo baskets.
-They are then spread on the ground on tarpaulins, where they dry in the sun.
-There are plenty of them near the huts bordering the beach.
-We see them ... and we feel them!
+They are piled up at the bottom of the boats and transported to the beach in bamboo baskets.
+They are then spread out on the ground on tarpaulins, where they dry in the sun.
+There are many of them near the huts along the shore.
+You can see them... and smell them!

 Thus exposed in full sun, they discolor and spread in the air this strange smell that stings the nostrils.
 A heady smell, both wet and a little acrid, surprising at first.
 But you get used to it quickly and you end up not paying too much attention to it.

 The algae once dried are exported all over the world.
 A kind of gelatin is extracted which is used in the food or cosmetics industry.
 It is used to thicken ice cream and some dairy products, it replaces fat in diet products and is a natural binder for various gels and creams.